Skip to Main Content

 Collecting personal data

-When collecting personal data, you need to have a legal basis for doing so and provide sufficient, mandated information to the data subjects on the processing of their personal data.
+When collecting personal data, you need to have a legal basis for doing so and provide privacy notice to the data subjects on the processing of their personal data.

-For studies and thesis-writing by BSc/MSc/EMBA students, consent is usually used as the legal basis unless the student is a member of a research project where one or more researchers (at the PhD level or above) are involved (GDPR (point (a) of Art.
-6 (1)).
+For studies and thesis-writing by BSc/MSc/EMBA students, consent is usually used as the legal basis, unless the student is a member of a research project where one or more researchers (at the PhD level or above) are involved.

 When collecting personal data, what BSc/MSc/EMBA students need to do to comply with data protection laws includes: